Ecommerce is hard.

 3. Repeat customer rate

-Analogies aside, repeat customer rate is one of the most accurate predictors of ecommerce business health.
-Most merchants spend 80% of their marketing budget on acquiring first time customers.
+Repeat customer rate is one of the most accurate predictors of ecommerce business health.
+Most merchants spend 80% of their marketing budget on acquiring new customers.
 But did you know that 40% of an average ecommerce store’s revenue is created by only 8% of its customers?
 Like we mentioned above, customer acquisition is increasingly expensive and if your repeat business is suboptimal, you will end up spending more in topline advertising while your bottomline revenue suffers. 😔

 From the not-so-great data available online, it looks like the average ecommerce repeat customer rate falls somewhere between 20 and 50%.
 Once again, this varies greatly by industry.
 Something consumable like coffee, wine or supplements would be at the upper end of the average while products that are kept for years like furniture or yachts (yes you can buy yachts online) will be at the lower end.